Distances on a masure (affine ordered hovel): Distances of positive type and of negative type

 Let $i\in \{1,2\}$.
 Then $\psi_i\big(\psi_i^{-1}(x)+C^v_f\big)$ is a sector with the base point $x$ and with the direction $\s$: $\psi_i\big(\psi^{-1}_i(x)+C^v_f\big)=x+\s$ (see Proposition~\ref{defnProp faces}).
 Moreover $\psi_i\big(\psi_i^{-1}(x)+\overline{C^v_f}\big)$ is the closure of $\psi_i\big(\psi_i^{-1}(x)+C^v_f\big)=x+\s$ in $A_i$ and thus $\psi_i\big(\psi_i^{-1}(x)+\overline{C^v_f}\big)=x+\overline{\s}$.

 Consequently $\psi_1\big(\psi_1^{-1}(x+u)\big)\in x+\overline{\s}\subset A_1\cap A_2$.
-Thus which is our assertion. ${}$ \end{proof}
+Thus which is our assertion. $\square$ \end{proof}

 Through the end of this section, we fix a sector-germ $\s$.
-As the case where $\s$ is negative is similar to the case where it is positive, we assume that $\s$ is positive.
+As the case when $\s$ is negative is similar to the case when it is positive, we assume that $\s$ is positive.

 \begin{lemma} Let $x\in \I$ and $u,u'\in \overline{C^v_f}$.
 Then $(x+_\s u)+_\s u'=x+_\s(u+u')$. \end{lemma}